subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat10.png)

-Figure 9: Variation of $m$ with $T$ in the presence of an external magnetic field $B$
+Figure 12: Variation of $m$ with $T$ in the presence of an external magnetic field $B$

 The variation of $m$ with $T$ for both $B>0$ and $B<0$ is shown above, and we can see that there is no phase transition as the temperature is varied.
 However a phase transition does occur when the field $B$ is fliped from positive to negative or vice versa, and it causes an instantaneous change in the sign of $m$.
 This is an example of a first order phase transition since there is a sudden change in the phase.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat33.png)

-Figure: Variation of the State Space and Magnetization of the Ising Model with Temperature
+Figure 13: Variation of the State Space and Magnetization of the Ising Model with Temperature

 The discussion of the Ising model and phase transitions so far has been rather abstract since it has been based on a study of the equations of statistical mechanics.
 In order to get a more intuitive feel for changes in the system as the temperature is varied, consider the figure above.
 Recall that for model with $N$ atoms there are $2^{N}$ possible spin configurations.
 The colored ovals in the figure represent portions of the state space that are accessible at various temperatures.